Healthy Homes Assessment Karamu

 What We Do

-As building inspectors, we take on all aspects that come with professional home examinations.
-We are there to ensure that you make the best decision when purchasing your next property.
+As building inspectors we take on all components associated with expert house inspections.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing your own home.
+We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning the house.

-We offer a wide range of services to make sure you are fully aware of the state of any property you could be looking to purchase or sell and also other services.
+We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property you might be thinking of buying or selling along with other services.

-We not only collaborate with you, but we also collaborate with a number of large clients including bank branches, local councils and insurance firms.
-Evidently they enjoy the reassurance provided, thanks to the information provided in our building inspection reports.
+We not only cooperate with you, we also work with major clients, including municipal councils and banks and insurance firms.
+They clearly are pleased with their reassurance provided, because of the information contained in our building inspection reports.

 Get Peace of Mind - Get in Touch